AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

 \subsection{Generalization Evaluation}

-Micro-expression detection typically suffers from noticeable performance degradation when applied to unseen domains, a challenge widely recognized in recent domain-invariant representation learning and contrastive learning studies~\cite{domainME, constrastiveme}.
+Micro-expression detection typically suffers from noticeable performance degradation when applied to unseen domains, a challenge widely recognized in recent domain generalization and contrastive learning studies~\cite{domainME, constrastiveme}.
 This vulnerability stems from the significant domain shifts introduced by heterogeneous elicitation environments, varying camera specifications, and diverse subject demographics (e.g., the high ethnic diversity in SAMM compared to the predominant Asian demographic in CASME II).
 To rigorously evaluate cross-domain robustness, we conduct comprehensive transfer experiments across six dataset pairs, where models are trained on the source dataset and directly evaluated on the target dataset without any fine-tuning.
+Since the AU label spaces are not identical across CASME II, SAMM, and 4DME-Micro, we compute cross-dataset Macro-F1 only on the AU intersection shared by each source-target pair.
+For each pair in Table~\ref{tab:tab_dataset}, the same evaluated AU set is used for both transfer directions, e.g., CASME II $\rightarrow$ SAMM and SAMM $\rightarrow$ CASME II are both evaluated on {AU2, AU4, AU7, AU12}.
+Non-overlapping or missing AU labels are excluded from both the reported metric and error counting, rather than being treated as negative labels.

-As detailed in Table~\ref{tab:crossdomain_big}, under this highly challenging setting, conventional data-driven CNNs (ResNet18) and motion magnification methods (LED-SSSNet) experience considerable performance drops.
+As detailed in Table~\ref{tab:crossdomain_big}, under this challenging setting, conventional data-driven CNNs (ResNet18) and motion magnification methods (LED-SSSNet) experience considerable performance drops.
 For instance, in the 4DME $\rightarrow$ CASME II transfer task, the Macro-F1 of LED-SSSNet decreases to 31.5\%.
-Because these models often lack explicit physical constraints, they tend to overfit to the source domain's statistical biases—such as specific illumination conditions or sensor noise—rather than fully capturing the underlying physiological mechanisms of micro-expressions.
+Because these models often lack explicit physical constraints, they tend to overfit to the source domain's statistical biases---such as specific illumination conditions or sensor noise---rather than capturing the underlying physiological mechanisms of micro-expressions.